 Hard to go 100% Vegan?
 Here are 3 great ways to get started

-It is a fact that more plants in the diet means more health.
-The benefits of becoming a 100% plant-based are many.
+It is a fact that more plants in the diet mean more health.
+The benefits of becoming 100% plant-based are many.
 Some of the benefits of changing your diet are that you will experience better recovery, more daily energy and many say that they have become stronger on a diet without animal proteins.
 It can be difficult from one day to the next to switch to a 100% plant-based diet, and some people need to take one step at a time and gradually exclude the various animal products.
 So here are 3 tips for those who want to work towards a more plant-based diet.

 It can be a really good idea to start out by taking one step at a time.
 In that way, you can experience some of the improvements a plant-based diet can bring to your health and your daily performance, without going all-in.
-Whether you go 100% plant-based or e.g. 60% plant-based to begin with, then it is a scientific fact that more vegetables and fruits in your diet will make you healthier and able to perform better.
+Whether you go 100% plant-based or e.g. 60% plant-based, to begin with, then it is a scientific fact that more vegetables and fruits in your diet will make you healthier and able to perform better.

 Health means a lot to whether you are physically well-functioning in your daily life or not.
 Every time you ingest something unhealthy, your body needs to expend energy on eradicating it from your body.
 It is energy that your body could have used for something else, such as being fresh in the head so that you feel like exercising.

-When you eat a diet that is full of a lot of fat, oil and animal products, it takes the body about 6 hours to get it out of the system.
+When you eat a diet that is full of a lot of fat, oil, and animal products, it takes the body about 6 hours to get it out of the system.
 Within 6 hours, most people have eaten even more of that kind of food, and that means it becomes a vicious spiral, where the body constantly spends its energy on something other than what you really want it to spend its energy on.